Schumer vows vote on background checks after latest shooting

 “This Senate will be different,” said Schumer, D-N.Y.
 “The Senate is going to debate and address the epidemic of gun violence in this country.”

-The Senate Judiciary Committee was holding a hearing on proposals for gun control Tuesday, a day after a shooting at a crowded Boulder, Colorado supermarket, killed 10 people, including a police officer.
+The Senate Judiciary Committee was holding a hearing on proposals for gun control Tuesday, a day after a shooting at a crowded Boulder, Colorado, supermarket, killed 10 people, including a police officer.

-It is so far unclear whether any of the bills up for consideration — most of them involving more restrictive background checks — would have made a difference in that case.
+It is unclear whether any of the bills up for consideration — most of them involving more restrictive background checks — would have made a difference in that case.
 A 21-year-old man charged with killing eight people in the Atlanta area last week had purchased a 9 mm handgun hours before the murders, prompting advocates to push for longer waiting periods for purchases.

 Connecticut Sen. Richard Blumenthal, who has aggressively pushed for expanded gun control since the 2012 shooting at Sandy Hook Elementary School that killed 20 children and six educators, expressed optimism about the chances for new laws with President Joe Biden in the White House and Democrats controlling the House and the Senate.
 He called it “the dawn of a new era.”